alfiebaxter04/webgpu-terrain-generation/README.md

 # webgpu-terrain-generation

-3D Prodecural world generation using the Kotlin bindings from Google's implementation of WebGPU, Dawn.
+3D Prodecural world generation in Android using the Kotlin bindings from Google's implementation of WebGPU, Dawn.

 ![Screenshot of app](https://i.imgur.com/wmSdDSE.png)